cosinekitty/sapphire/Env.md

 * **SPEED**: How quickly to slew reported output pitches.
 Lower values result in more stable note detection, but with a trombone-like glide through note changes.
 Faster values track changes in notes more quickly, but are more susceptible to unwanted variations of pitch (which can sound like birds twittering).
 * **FREQ**: Adjusts the center frequency of a bandpass prefilter that helps narrow in on the intended pitch range of the notes being detected.
 This can help reject unwanted harmonics from the input audio.
 * **RES**: Adjusts the resonance of the bandpass prefilter.
 Higher resonance can help squeeze the passband closer to the expected range of notes in the input audio.
 Too high a value can cause erroneous detection of notes at or near the center frequency.
 * **GAIN**: When the ENV port is in linear output mode, the GAIN control multiplies the envelope voltage by an adjustable factor anywhere from 0 to 16.
-This knob displays this range in decibels as $-\infin$&nbsp;dB to +24&nbsp;dB.
+This knob displays this range in decibels as &minus;&infin;&nbsp;dB to +24&nbsp;dB.
+The default factor is 1, represented as 0&nbsp;dB on the knob.

 ### Polyphony